cawfree/firestore-declarative-indexes/README.md

 This implementation produces the exact same result as the manual equivalent, with the added bonus of being _dynamic_.
 We can choose to index on as many fields as we'd like.

-## Does it handle complex definitions?
-Could I nest Compounds within Unions, or vice-versa?
+## Could I nest Compounds within Unions, or vice-versa?
 Absolutely!
 Check out some of the stress testing in `index.test.js`.

 You can also find the demonstration above, just use `npm test`.

 ## License
 [MIT](https://opensource.org/licenses/MIT)